T4g1/dmg/README.md

 Personal attempt at creating a simple DMG GameBoy emulator from scratch.

+# Features

+* Support MBC1 or no MBC games
+* Use A/Z for A/B, arrows keys to move, space for start and return for select
+* Sound
+* Display
+* Rich debugging features
+* Save states: F3 to save, F5 to load, F4 to change slots (5 slots available)
+* F1 to show debugger
+* F2 to activate breakpoints
+* F9 to toggle execution/suspended mode
+* F10 to load another game

 # Documentation

 * [The Ultimate Game Boy talk](https://www.youtube.com/watch?v=HyzD8pNlpwI) at 33c3